Saturday, July 11, 2026

 In 1992, a brand new company being Midway Games has stepped up to the fighting game genre to be the competition for Street Fighter.
 And that's when two adults decided to step up and create a fighting game.
 Enter Mortal Kombat, led by Ed Boon and John Tobias.
 Midway started development and did something different to distinguish from Street Fighter by putting digitized sprites and graphic violence and release it on arcades first.

 The 1995 film directed by Paul Anderson became a competition for the live action Street Fighter film, but unlike the games, the violence in it was toned-down due to its PG-13 rating.
 Despite the criticism towards the toned-down violence, the original film was praised for a spot-on cast, faithful costume design, sharp fight scenes and choreography and unforgettabble soundtrack that is inseparable from the franchise.
 They scream "Mortal Kombat!" because of the film, not the game.
-Then the sequel to the film came to pick up right where the first film left off with the inclusion of Shao Kahn, which became terrible.
+Then the sequel to the film came to pick up right where the first film left off with the inclusion of Shao Kahn, which don't talk to be about that.
+The original film hammered home the concept of special moves, sharp fight scenes based on the very first Mortal Kombat and its sequel.
+New Line Cinema squeezed the concept of toning down the violence in the film to give it a PG-13 rating.

 In 1997, Mortal Kombat enters the 3D space and does away with the digitized sprites from the first three games with the entry of Mortal Kombat 4.
 The installment puts the series in a 3D arena space, introduces throwable objects and the use of weapons, marking it the first game of the series to ever take place in a 3D space.